jaxdem.system#

 Encapsulates the entire simulation configuration.

-final class jaxdem.system.System(integrator: ~jaxdem.integrator.Integrator, collider: ~jaxdem.collider.Collider, domain: ~jaxdem.domain.Domain, force_model: ~jaxdem.forces.ForceModel, mat_table: ~jaxdem.material.MaterialTable, dt: ~jax.Array, step_count: ~jax.Array = <factory>)[source][source]#
+final class jaxdem.system.System(integrator: ~jaxdem.integrators.Integrator, collider: ~jaxdem.colliders.Collider, domain: ~jaxdem.domains.Domain, force_model: ~jaxdem.forces.ForceModel, mat_table: ~jaxdem.materials.materialTable.MaterialTable, dt: ~jax.Array, time: ~jax.Array, dim: ~jax.Array, step_count: ~jax.Array = <factory>)[source]#

 Bases: object